Last updated: May 4, 2026

 Texas Consumer Directed Services

 - Who can get it: The parent must qualify for the underlying Texas Medicaid service.
-In Texas, the exact rules depend on the program, service area, and managed care setup.
+In Texas, rules depend on the program, service area, and managed care setup.

 - How it helps: The family can hire and manage the worker instead of relying only on an agency model.
-Texas also has Community Attendant Services, which the state describes as an entitlement program that can be requested at any time if the person meets the rules.
+Texas also has Community Attendant Services, a personal care service for eligible people whose health problems limit daily living and who have a practitioner’s statement of medical need.

-- How to apply: Use the Texas HHS service locator or ask about STAR+PLUS long-term services at 1-877-438-5658.
-Ask specifically whether your parent’s program allows CDS.
+- How to apply: Ask about STAR+PLUS long-term services through the STAR+PLUS page or call 1-877-438-5658.
+Ask whether your parent’s service can use CDS.

 - What to gather: Medicaid information, doctor statement of need, ADL list, and caregiver identification.